methods-cogneuro/methods-cogneuro.github.io/methods-cogneuro-book/connectivite.md

  5. What filtering procedures were applied?
  6. In which stereotaxic space were the group analyses conducted?
  7. Which atlas of regions was used?
- 8. What type of connectivity measure is used in thise article?
+ 8. What type of connectivity measure is used in this article?
 ```

 ## Bonus